-The Whole-Farm History Report includes the:

-- allowable revenue and allowable expenses calculated on the Allowable Revenue and Allowable Expense Worksheets in paragraphs 44 and 45 for each year of the wholefarm history period are entered for each applicable tax year on the Whole-Farm History Report; - Example: The whole-farm history period for the 2015 insurance year is the five consecutive tax years prior to 2015 including 2009, 2010, 2011, 2012, and 2013 (2014 is a lag year with no tax records required). - (2) sum, simple average, indexed average, and expanded operation values for both the allowable revenue (see paragraph 71) and the allowable expenses (see paragraph 72); and
+- (1) Insureds must provide the information needed for the AIP to complete the Whole-Farm History Report on or before the SCD for the insurance year. - (2) The Whole-Farm History Report includes the: - (a) allowable revenue and allowable expenses calculated on the Allowable Revenue and Allowable Expense Worksheets in paragraphs 44 and 45 for each year of the whole-farm history period; - Example: The whole-farm history period for the 2016 insurance year is the five consecutive tax years prior to 2015 including 2010, 2011, 2012, 2013, 2014.
+2015 is a lag year with no tax records required, except for a qualifying person with less than five years in their whole-farm history period. - (b) sum, simple average, indexed average, and expanded operation values for both the allowable revenue (see paragraph 71) and the allowable expenses (see paragraph 72); and - (c) highest of the simple average, indexed average (if applicable) or expanded operation (if applicable) whole-farm allowable revenue and allowable expenses is entered as the whole-farm historic average revenue and expenses.